††††† 201 KAR 20:320. Standards for curriculum of prelicensure nursing programs.

 ††††† (6) Organization of the curriculum.

-††††† (a) There shall be a written plan, including supporting rationale, and organizing framework, which describes the organization and development of the curriculum.
+††††† (a) There shall be a written plan, including supporting rationale, which describes the organization and development of the curriculum.

-††††† (b) The curriculum design shall reflect the philosophy, mission, and outcomes of the program.
+††††† (b) The curriculum plan shall reflect the philosophy, mission, and outcomes of the program.

 ††††† (c) There shall be a rationale for the amount of time or credits allocated to course and clinical practice experience.